linkml/linkml/docs/_sources/generators/owl.rst.txt

 .. seealso:: The `linkml-owl <https://github.com/linkml/linkml-owl>`_
              maps between LinkML *data* and OWL

-.. note:: The OWL is rendered as RDF/turte.
+.. note:: The OWL is rendered as RDF/turtle.
 We recommend the suffix
           ``.owl.ttl`` to distinguish from the direct RDF mapping

-.. warning:: Currently imports are included in the rendered OWL, this
-             means if you import linkml/types these will also be rendered, which can be confusing

 Mapping
 ^^^^^^^